salkj/kmeans/README.md

 # k-means.go
-a naive kmeans implementation in Go
+a ready-to-use naive kmeans package for Go

 ```